danielc92/nb_data_spatial/README.md

 - `jupyter`
 - `selenium`

-note: `gdal` needs to be installed before
+note: `gdal` needs to be installed before `fiona` and `shapely`.
+The remaining modules can be installed in any given order.

 **installation example:**
 ```sh